Let’s take a look at a few key factors:

 School systems, especially now that they are providing technology to students, can be larger than most corporations.
 For example, a county school system with over 27,000 admin, teachers and students can have over 40,000 devices.
 That is comparable to the largest corporation in Alabama, having just over 29,000 employees.

 Hackers are after data and disruption.
-The data is extremely valuable and is sold on the dark web.
+The data is extremely valuable and is sold on the dark web to perpetrators of cyber fraud.
 The PII (Personal Identifiable Information) of a child is far more valuable than an adult.